2001 Elite League speedway season: Season summary

 In 2001, the league consisted of nine teams and operated on a standard format without play-offs.
 Oxford Cheetahs won their first title since 1989.
 Leigh Adams was brought in from King's Lynn to lead the team that retained fellow Australian riders Todd Wiltshire and Steve Johnston, Czech brothers Lukáš Dryml and Aleš Dryml Jr. and Dane Brian Andersen.
 In a closely fought three way title battle they claimed the crown ahead of Poole and Coventry.
 Poole were led by three times World Champion Tony Rickardsson who would claim his fourth Speedway World Championship during the season.
 Jason Crump was runner-up in the World Championship and topped the league averages for King's Lynn.

+League

 Final table

-Peterborough v Belle Vue and Belle Vue v Peterborough not held.
+Peterborough's home fixtures with Belle Vue were not held.